QuanLab/data-collector/README.md

 ## Description

-Data collector is a module that develope for collect data from Dukascopy.
+Data collector is a module that developed for collecting data mainly from Dukascopy.
 It will download by date range.
 It is part of the AlgoTrading project.

 Source support:
 - Dukascopy

 Output format:
 - parquet
 - csv (in development)